Adversary or Ally?

 To highlight the participants' voices and bring richness to their stories, I created videos that explain the themes.
 Perhaps you may see yourself in some of the experiences they shared.

-* Chase, B. (in press).
+* Chase, B. (2024).
 Parents as partners: Exploring the experiences of students with disabilities.
 Children and Schools.

 In this video, hear about why it is so important to teachers that parents trust them, and why it's so difficult when they do not.